-- There is little opportunity to modify the communication with other means such as tone of voice and facial expression. - · Feedback is restricted: there is a limited opportunity for the receiver to explore the communication with the sender (unless verbal communication is used as a supplement).
+It is slow compared with verbal communication.
+There is little opportunity to modify the communication with other means such as tone of voice and facial expression.

+Feedback is restricted: there is a limited opportunity for the receiver to explore the communication with the sender (unless verbal communication is used as a supplement).

 The visual image can be used to simplify complex ideas and relationships (see Chapter 9).
 It can also be used to support and add impact to other forms of communication, as images are remembered much more than words.
 However, without supporting explanation the image may be ambiguous and it may therefore require special interpretation skills.
-Visual images used in communication can be diagrams, graphs, photographs, sketches or drawings.
+Visual images used in communication can be diagrams, graphs, photographs or drawings.
 Visual stimuli can be three-dimensional - for example, models.
-The visual image therefore should be used when:

-- the subject of the communication is primarily visual; - complicated ideas need to be simplified; - complex relationships need to be demonstrated;

-- the communication requires emotional impact; - the message needs to be remembered as we remember information in the form of images much better than in a verbal form.
+The visual image therefore should be used when the subject of the communication is primarily visual or complicated ideas need to be simplified.
+It is also useful when complex relationships need to be demonstrated, the communication requires emotional impact or the message needs to be remembered, as we remember information in the form of images much better than in a verbal form.